FrankM1/docs/content/concepts/principles.md

 ---
 title: "Development Principles"
-meta_title: "Ghost Development Principles - Core Concepts"
+meta_title: "Qazana Development Principles - Core Concepts"
-meta_description: "Ghost is developed by a small core team.
-Find out more about feature requests and the Ghost product roadmap!"
+meta_description: "Qazana is developed by a small core team.
+Find out more about feature requests and the Qazana product roadmap!"
 keywords:
     - concepts
     - ghost